How to Use Open Source Code in Proprietary Software

 Using Open Source Code in Proprietary Software

-Many development teams use open source code as building blocks for proprietary software.
+In fact, many development teams use open source projects as building blocks for proprietary software.
 In fact, a 2018 report found that 96% of applications have open source components.
-And the average percentage of open source codebases in applications grew from 36% in 2017 to 57% in 2018.
+And the average percentage of codebases that are open source in applications grew from 36% in 2017 to 57% in 2018.

 If you’re considering leveraging open source code, you should carefully consider the pros and cons.